aniou/of816/platforms/C256/README.md

 but replaces included [BASIC](https://github.com/pweingar/BASIC816)

-It works in [Foenix IDE](https://github.com/Trinity-11/FoenixIDE) from sersion 0.5.2.2, see below for instructions.
-Warning: I found issue during interpreting fcode, so there is - probably - one more bug left, but, generally, interpreter should work on emulator.
+It works in [Foenix IDE](https://github.com/Trinity-11/FoenixIDE) from sersion 0.5.3.1, see below for instructions.

 It will be possible to run current, unmodified version of this port on [go65c816 emulator](https://github.com/aniou/go65c816)  in near future